victor-zheng-codes/victor-zheng-codes.github.io/content/posts/technology/automation-framework.md

 ### Browsers

 I investigated browser issues such as driver issues.
 I investigated updating test binaries from chromium to chrome for testing to the default browsers installed.
 I spent a lot of effort into determining how to isolate browsers and enable execution isolation and environment segregation.
 I wanted to avoid flaky tests and enable automation results to be more robust.

+During my internship, I learned about differences in chromium based vs firefox based browsers.
+I also was able to experiement with different versions of browsers to find different features of browsers.

 ### Packaging